ricardobar96/Whispers-Of-Death/README.md

 Apparently, you have misbehaved, and each memento you collect serves to fuel his hatred towards you.😡
 <br>
 <br>
 Throw cans of hair growth 🍶 on the floor to distract him!
+His major weakness: insecurity and vanity
 <br>
 <br>